Do you tenderize your chicken when you cook it?

 No one likes a dry piece of chicken, even my boys who eat like human garbage cans.

-For those of you who are new to the smoking, grilling and barbequing world, I have compiled a list of the blogs that I have been referencing for the past few years to get me where I am today.
-This list I call the best BBQ blogs of 2018,
+For those of you who are new to the barbecuing world, I have compiled a list of the blogs that I have been referencing for the past few years.
+These blogs really have helped me get me where I am today.
+I call this list the best BBQ blogs of 2019.

 I highly recommend you give them a look.
 They are full of recipes, reviews and tips & tricks from some of the best in the game.

 Weber Genesis E-330 Review

 You will more often than not find me tinkering around in my backyard.
 I will have one hand tightly gripped around a can of beer and the other hand tightly gripped around my spatula.
 Not so long ago (almost 8 years now) I got obsessed with Grilling, smoking and BBQ-ing.
 I can't get enough of it.. and neither can my family!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.